Best 9 No Medical Life Insurance Companies in Canada (2026)

+The catch is that “no-medical” is not one thing.
 Some plans are truly guaranteed issue.
 Others are simplified issue.
-And then there is accelerated underwriting, which is often the best outcome for healthy applicants because it can let you skip the exam while still accessing more competitive pricing and much higher coverage.
-That distinction matters a lot, and it is one of the main reasons I put PolicyMe at the top of this list for many readers.
+And then there is accelerated underwriting, which often lets healthy applicants skip the exam while keeping competitive pricing and much higher coverage.
+Which bucket you land in changes everything about price and coverage, and it is the main reason PolicyMe sits at the top of this list: it now covers the full spectrum through a single application.

-Quick Pick: PolicyMe — Best No-Medical Starting Point for Many Healthy Canadians
+Quick Pick: PolicyMe – Best No-Medical Starting Point for Most Canadians

 Whether you have been denied coverage before, have a pre-existing condition, or just want a faster approval process, this guide breaks down the top no-medical life insurance options in Canada and explains who each one is really best for.
-I have also linked to a few of our other guides along the way, including our best term life insurance providers in Canada list and our full PolicyMe review, because in many cases it helps to compare no-medical options against the broader term life market before making a decision.
+I have also linked to a few of our other guides along the way, including our best term life insurance providers in Canada list, because in many cases it helps to compare no-medical options against the broader term life market before making a decision.

 Comparison of Popular No-Medical Life Insurance Providers

 Before diving into the company-by-company breakdown, it helps to understand the three main buckets.
 Accelerated underwriting is usually the best-case scenario if you are in reasonably good health and just want to skip the exam.
 Simplified issue is often better for people with moderate health concerns who can answer a short health questionnaire.
-Guaranteed issue is usually the fallback option when approval certainty matters more than price or coverage amount.
+Guaranteed issue is usually the fallback option when approval certainty matters more than price or coverage amount, since it costs more per dollar of coverage and is not the right choice for everyone.

 I also think it is useful to compare this page with some of our provincial and category guides, because no-medical policies do not always show up the same way in every conversation.
 If you want a wider context, take a look at our best life insurance providers in British Columbia, top life insurance providers in Alberta, and top life insurance providers in Ontario.
 Those pages help show where no-medical options fit into the broader market rather than being treated like a separate universe.

-1. PolicyMe – Best Overall Starting Point for Many No-Medical Shoppers
+1. PolicyMe – Best Overall for Almost Every No-Medical Shopper

 Approval Time: Often instant to a few days

-Perks: first-year 10% couples discount and free $10k child coverage.
+Perks: first-year 10% couples discount and free $10k child coverage on term policies.

-For many readers, this is where I would start.
+For most readers, this is where I would start, whether you are 32 and healthy or 68 with a health history.
 Get a real number, see what you qualify for, and then decide if it makes sense to keep comparing.
 Learn more in our full PolicyMe review.

-2. Canada Protection Plan – Strong Choice for Simplified and Guaranteed Coverage
+3. Canada Protection Plan – Strong Choice for Higher-Coverage Simplified Issue

 Coverage: Varies by plan, with some products reaching up to $1,000,000